ANiggemann/ANI-Camera-Remote/README.md

 What to do
 -
 * Make a connection to GPIO2 of the ESP8266 device and to your remote release
-  * Best practice is to buy a cable with a camera connector on one end and a separate connector on the push button end (i.e. 3.5mm jack plug)
+  * Best practice is to buy a cable with a camera connector on one end and a separate connector on the push button end (e.g. 3.5mm jack plug)
   * Connect a matching jack to GPIO2
 * Connect your remote release cable to the jack and the other end to your camera
 * **__Make sure the output of the GPIO is compatible with your camera!__** Use optocoupler or relay between ESP8266 and jack if unsure